gvwilson/sensibleadventures/nardica/nardica.md

 a complicated not-quite-a-box to hold it all together---all of a sudden Iffy could see the parts in her head and how they had to fit together.

-"Not like that,"
+"Lemme do that,"
-she said without thinking as Wales clipped a thumb-sized cylinder on top of the box.
+she said as Wales's shaking hands dropped a thumb-sized cylinder on the floor.
-"Put it underneath.
+She twisted two already-assembled parts around, tightened them, and clipped the cylinder into the holder they made on the bottom.
-It'll be more stable."
+"It'll be more stable like this."

-Click---click.
+Wales handed her more parts without hesitation or question.
-Wales made the change without hesitation or question, turned the newly-made bot over for one last check, then flung it past Iffy.
+When she handed the newly-made bot back to him he turned it over for one last check and then flung it past Iffy.
 Its gyroscopic gearwheel spinning madly, the little machine scampered up the wall and along the ceiling.